What have been the Views of Historians on the British Empire?

 Cannadine reminds us that when studying the British Empire, we should not forget what was happening at the time in Britain or indeed the world, for often the national and international context are crucial to understanding the bigger picture.
 Nor should we forget that rather than the colonies being a struggle between us and them, the history of any single colony would have to include how British government often brought local elites in to government or governed through them.
 Indirect rule was a means by which the London was able to have empire on the cheap.

 No history of India and the struggle for independence could leave out the role of the princely states, accounting for 40% of Indian territory, who remained loyal to the British until the late 1930s.
 The British could not have ruled India without them, and indeed many of the Princes were regarded (and they were proud to be so) as ‘Honorary British Gentlemen’.
 The British Empire was made up of over a hundred colonies ruled over by different types of men who governed in often very personal ways.
 Bargains were struck with local leaders and sometimes force was used to ensure that agreements made were kept.
 The beliefs of those who governed could be quite different from one another, and the treaties made by the British with local leaders depended very much on the resources the British had at their disposal.
-There was no handbook on empire and different territories were rules in different ways and the reaction of local peoples depended very much on their relationship with the British.
+There was no handbook on empire and different territories were ruled in different ways and the reaction of local peoples depended very much on their relationship with the British.
 The empire was complex as were the relationships between the different groups that inhabited it.

 Peter Crowhurst, August 2019